-The Corona pandemic had a strong impact on children’s and young people’s everyday lives, their opportunities for social participation and their mental and physical health.
-Many young people currently feel that their needs and perspectives are ignored and overlooked by political leaders and by society as a whole.
-Simultaneously, there is a great need for young people to catch up in many different areas of life – for example, in the fields of physical activity, culture and health.
+The Corona pandemic had a strong impact on children’s and young people’s everyday lives, opportunities for participation in society and their mental and physical health.
+Young people currently feel that they are hardly noticed or taken into account socially and politically.
+At the same time, there is a great need to catch up in many different areas of life – for example, in the fields of exercise, culture and health.
+The German Children and Youth Foundation (DKJS) is responsible for the programme section “Child and Youth Participation in the Future Package” – part of the nationwide Future Package for Physical Activity, Culture and Health of the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth (BMFSFJ).

 Duration: 04/2023 – 12/2023